Twenty-seventh week of 2019 edition!

 This week, I reviewed the sites in alphabetical order (A to Z).

-It's premiere week for Summer 2019!
-I don't know about you, but I find the first week of a new season to be stunningly hectic.
+It’s preview week for Summer 2019!
+I don’t know about you, but I find the first week of a new season to be stunningly hectic.
 Which shows will I watch?
 Which should I review?
-What do the other ani-bloggers think of the new series?
-It's all a load of fun, especially when you happen across a review that touches on some of the things I found particularly enjoyable.
-Take this review of Dr. Stone by Oki on AngryAnimeBitches, for instance.
-Several things jumped out at me as I watched the first episode, and by golly, this article talked all of them -- and more!
-If you're not sure if you want to watch the series, try reading this review.
-And if you've already seen it, check out the review anyway -- it's like celebrating the new show with friends!
+What do the other anibloggers think of the new series?
+It’s all a load of fun, especially when you happen across a review that touches on some of the things I found particularly enjoyable.
+Take this review of the new series called Dr. Stone by Oki on AngryAnimeBitches, for instance.
+Several things jumped out at me as I watched the first episode, and by golly, this article talked all of them — and more!
+If you’re not sure if you want to watch the series, try reading this review.
+And if you’ve already seen it, check out the review anyway — it’s like celebrating the new show with friends!

-Keeping with the theme of new shows in the Summer 2019 season...
-Did you know we've had a shortage of dramatic science fiction series in recent years?
-Well, according to my tastes, anyway!
-I'm always looking for good science fiction anime, so when I read about Kanata No Astra, I had to wonder -- would it take after the campy original series Lost in Space, the kinda dorky movie Lost in Space, the new series Lost in Space, or would it -- fingers crossed! -- go its own way?
-Well, we have an answer in Flareknight's review on Anime Evo!
+Keeping with the theme of new shows in the Summer 2019 season… Did you know we’ve had a shortage of dramatic science fiction series in recent years?
+Well, for my tastes, anyway!
+I’m always looking for good science fiction anime, so when I read about Kanata No Astra, I had to wonder — would it take after the campy original series Lost in Space, the kinda dorky movie Lost in Space, the new series Lost in Space, or would it — fingers crossed! — go its own way?
+Well, we have an answer in Flareknight’s review on Anime Evo!
 This article did a great job of describing what was good about the premiere.
 Give it a read to see why this might be the best science fiction anime series this season!

 While we’re on the subject of character studies, have I mentioned lately much much I love Haganai: I Don’t Have Many Friends?
 The main male character, Kodaka Hasegawa, reminds me of myself to an uncomfortable extent, at least in some ways.
 But fortunately, he was far from the most interesting character in the cast.
 My favorite hands down was Rika Shiguma, but that by no means she was the only one who I thought was fascinating.
 This post by Irina from I Drink and Watch Anime is a great study of Sena Kashiwazaki.
 She’s beautiful, she’s rich, and she’s… Well, I’d rather you read the article, because as many times as I’ve watched the series and as much as I love the characters, this article still gave me new stuff to think about.

 One of the first posts I published here was In Defense of Monster Musume.
 I have my reasons, and yes, some of them are the obvious ones: The monster girls who stared in Every Day Life with Monster Girls were beautiful.
-And they weren't afraid -- or even hesitant! -- to show it.
-But more than that, they were interesting characters who had their own drives and personalities.
-Not only that, but the male lead, Kimihito Kurusu, honestly tried to treat them well.
+And they weren’t afraid — or even hesitant! — to show it.
+But more than that, they were interesting character who had their own drives and personalities.
+Not only that, but the male protagonist, Kimihito Kurusu, honestly tried to treat them well.
 He even had two super powers: Unlimited Cooking and Takes a Beating!
-Because of how much I like this show, I was really happy to come across this post on Reasons to Anime.
+I was really happy to come across this post on Reasons to Anime.
 As its title suggests, it gives you five reasons you should watch this series.
 As a self-proclaimed expert in all things Monster Musume, I endorse all five reasons!

 One way I gauge if a series is something I want to review is how powerful it affects me.
-I recently finished watching the first Fire Force episode, and before I was 2 minutes in, I knew I'd have to review it.
-I immediately found myself in a world that I didn't understand -- but I wanted to!
-By the end of the episode, there were several moments where -- and I kid you not -- I realized I'd stopped breathing.
+I recently finished watching the first Fire Force episode, and before I was 2 minutes in, I knew I’d have to review it.
+There were several moments where — and I kid you not — I realized I’d stopped breathing.
 The spectacle had so drawn me in that I momentarily lost my place in time.
-Only a few works of fiction have done that, and they include The Lord of the Rings and Made in Abyss.
-That kind of impact isn't magic.
-It's art, and this post by KViN on SakugaBlog offers some great insights into how the episode came to be.
-I'll just give you a single hint: What the artists accomplished was way more awesome than magic!
+Only a few series have done that, and they include works like The Lord of the Rings and Made in Abyss.
+That kind of impact isn’t magic.
+It’s art, and this post by KViN on SakugaBlog offers some great insights into how the episode came to be.
+I’ll just give you a single hint: It’s not magic.
+It’s WAY more awesome than that!